-Carpal tunnel syndrome, or CTS, is a condition where the median nerve that runs from the forearm into the hand becomes compressed.
-Carpal tunnel can cause significant pain and result in numbness that makes it difficult to use your hand properly.
+Carpal tunnel syndrome, or CTS, is when the median nerve that runs from the forearm into the hand becomes compressed.
+Carpal tunnel can cause significant pain and numbness that makes it difficult to use your hand properly.

 Carpal tunnel affects approximately 3% of the population in the United States.
 Carpal tunnel sufferers, you are well aware of how uncomfortable the condition can be.
 Fortunately, there are effective treatments that do not require surgery.
-Chiropractic care can help relieve the pain of carpal tunnel, and can often improve mobility and range of motion in the process.
+Chiropractic care can help relieve carpal tunnel pain and can often improve mobility and range of motion in the process.

 What is Carpal Tunnel?

 The term “carpal tunnel” refers to an actual tunnel created by ligaments and bones in the wrist.
 Tendons and median nerves travel from the forearm through the carpal tunnel in the wrist and into the hand.
 When the median nerve becomes compressed inside the carpal tunnel—usually due to injury or inflammation—it can lead to the symptoms associated with CTS.